-An enterprise that is beyond the resources of any single institute is to perform real-time climate simulations using numerous, different AGCMs-and this leads to a key diagnostic tool of the Consortium for detection and attribution efforts.
-The premise of this activity is that detection of the boundary forced signal on an individual case basis is feasible in the context of a multi-AGCM approach, as this would reduce the effect of AGCM-specific biases.
-There is reason to suspect that the different models have differing biases regarding their SST forced sensitivity, as suggested by the improvement in dynamical forecast skill when using multi-model (Rajagopalan et al. 2002) and "superensemble" (Krishnamurti et al. 1999) approaches.
-It is nonetheless also recognized that despite the fact that several AGCMs used in the Consortium were developed independently at different institutions, they have some common biases in their mean climates, and these may lead to common biases in their sensitivities.
-Those notwithstanding, a dynamical approach based on use of several AGCMs is necessary to advance detection of boundary forced seasonal climate signals, and to provide meaningful attribution for the origin of observed seasonal anomalies.
+TIUM.
+No single institute has the resources to perform real-time climate simulations using numerous, different AGCMs-a key diagnostic tool of the consortium.
+The premise of this tool is that detection of the boundary-forced signal on an individual case basis is feasible with a multi-AGCM approach, as this would reduce the effect of AGCM-specific biases.
+The improvement in dynamical forecast skill when using multimodel (Rajagopalan et al. 2002; Robertson et al. 2004) and "superensemble" (Krishnamurti et al. 1999) approaches suggests that different models have differing biases regarding their SST-forced sensitivity.
+Nonetheless, despite the fact that several AGCMs used in the consortium were developed independently at different institutions, they have some common biases in their mean climates, and these may lead to common biases in their sensitivities.
+However, a dynamical approach using several AGCMs is necessary for advance detection of boundary-forced seasonal climate signals and meaningful attribution for the origin of observed seasonal anomalies.
 The degree of agreement in the atmospheric responses among AGCMs serves as a first-order indicator of the prominence of the boundary-forced signal, as compared with the internally generated atmospheric variability.

-Presently, the Consortium ensures that several AGCMs are run in near-real time using the most recently observed global SSTs and sea ice (Reynolds and Smith 1994) as prescribed boundary states.
+Presently, the consortium ensures that several AGCMs are run in near-real time using the most recently observed global SSTs and sea ice (Smith and Reynolds 2003) as prescribed boundary states.
 This suite of AGCM runs is continually updated monthly, and appended to a historical archive of such simulations spanning, for most models, the post-1950 era.
 The boundary states of soil moisture and snow cover are not specified according to observations, though these are fully interactive in the AGCMs.
-Trace gases, including ozone, methane and carbon dioxide, are set to modern climatological values.
-The activity produces simulations designed in the same way as those already archived from the AMIP experiments (Gates et al. 1999).
-Distinguishing the Consortium's simulations is that they are produced and examined as soon as is physically possible, are compared with corresponding results using SSTs predicted 3.5 months earlier, and in some cases are associated with an ongoing climate state that may affect a seasonal forecast task presently at hand.
-Adding to the real-time context is that some of the AGCMs used in the Consortium are used routinely at the operational forecast centers (e.g. NOAA/CPC and IRI), whose recent errors and long-term biases are of importance to forecasters in consolidating the indications of the AGCMS and other tools.
+Trace gases, including ozone, methane, and carbon dioxide, are set to modern climatological values.
+The activity produces simulations designed in the same way as those already archived from the Atmospheric Model Intercomparison Project (AMIP) experiments (Gates et al. 1999).
+Unlike AMIP, however, the consortium produces and examines simulations as soon as is physically possible and compares them with corresponding results using SSTs predicted 3.5 months earlier.
+In some cases the simulations reflect an ongoing climate state that may affect a seasonal forecast presently being made.
+Some of the AGCMs used in the consortium are used routinely at the operational forecast centers (e.g., NOAA/CPC and IRI), whose recent errors and long-term biases are important to forecasters in consolidating the indications of the AGCM and other tools.

-The institutions participating in this ARCs Consortium determine the set of AGCMs used in the Consortium activity.
+The institutions participating in this ARCs consortium determine the set of AGCMs used in the consortium activity.
 However, at present not all institutions provide their model simulations, due to practical considerations.
-The list of institutions is shown in the sidebar.
 Some basic features of the participating AGCMs are given in Table 1.

-To illustrate the diagnostic activity of the Consortium, we consider surface temperature over North America during the recent El Niño of DJF 2002-03.
-The moderate intensity of that event (Fig. 2) led to expectations for a canonical winter climate resembling the previously documented teleconnection pattern during El Niños (Opsteegh and van den Dool 1980; Hoskins and Karoly 1981; Horel and Wallace 1981; Halpert and Ropelewski 1992; Barnston 1994; Graham et al. 1994; Graham and Barnett 1995; Hoerling et al. 1997; Higgins et al. 2000).
+To illustrate the diagnostic activity of the consortium, we consider surface temperature over North America during the recent El Niño of DJF 2002-03.
+The moderate intensity of that event (Fig. 2) led to expectations for a canonical winter climate resembling the previously documented teleconnection pattern during El Niños (Opsteegh and Van den Dool 1980; Hoskins and Karoly 1981; Horel and Wallace 1981; Halpert and Ropelewski 1992; Barnston 1994; Graham et al. 1994; Graham and Barnett 1995; Hoerling et al. 1997; Higgins et al. 2000).